 Reminder for main cage construction-

-You must have 4 door bars on each side, as described below in the NASCAR Weekly Racing Series Rulebook
+You must have 4 door bars on each side, with door bars being curved, not straight, as described below in the NASCAR Weekly Racing Series Rulebook

 The door bars (#9A & B), on both the left and right sides, must have a minimum of four (4) bars equally spaced from top to bottom that must be welded horizontally between the vertical uprights of the main roll bar(#1) and the front roll bar legs (#2A & B).
 All door bars must each be a continuous length of tubing.
 The top door bar on each side must maintain a minimum vertical height of 20 inches from the top of the main frame rails and match up with the intersection of the dash panel bar (#8) at the roll bar legs (#2A & B) at the front and the intersection of the horizontal shoulder bar (#7) at the main roll bar (#1) at the rear.
 All door bars must be convex in shape except the bottom door bar on each side which may be straight.
 The door bars (#9A & B) must have a minimum of six (6) vertical supports per side with two (2) equally spaced between each door bar.
 These supports must be made from a minimum of 1-3/4 inches by 0.090 inch wall thickness magnetic steel seamless round tubing (not numbered but shown in the left side view of Diagrams #3, #4 & #5).